fatihtepe/my-projects/ProjectO-003-Dockerization-of-Bookstore-Web-API(Python-Flask)-with-MySQL/README.md

 - Step 3: Prepare scripts to build a Python Flask App Image using Dockerfile and Docker Compose

-- Step 4: Prepare a Terrform configuration file to deploy your app on EC2 Instance
+- Step 4: Prepare a Terraform configuration file to deploy your app on EC2 Instance

 - Step 5: Push your application into your own public repo on Github